-2.26 Non-current assets held for sale
+2.25 Non-current assets (or disposal group) held for sale

-Non-current assets are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
+Non-current assets (or disposal group) are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use and a sale is considered highly probable.
 They are measured at the lower of their carrying amount and fair value less costs to sell.